Stephan2001/FoodsApp/README.md

 # FoodsApp
-The Veideo of app rrunning file.mp4 details the app running
+The Video of app running file.mp4 details the app running